-What do spelling-derived tunings reveal to us?
+What do spelling-derived melodies reveal to us?
 And how have ‘alphabetic-melodic’ creation methods been used by other cultures through time?
 Beautiful BAGDAD, crunchy CABbAGE, dissonant DECADE…

 - What is ‘alpha-melodics’?
 And why should I try it out?